Anirudh64210/Mae---gmail-companion/README.md

 ## Try it

-Requires Chrome.
+This is a repo-only project.
+You install it from this repo, and there is no hosted server.
+You run it yourself.

 1. Clone the repo.
 2. Open `chrome://extensions`, turn on Developer mode, click Load unpacked, and pick the `extension` folder.
 3. Open Gmail and reply to an email that asks you a few things.
 Leave one unanswered and press Send.

-Type `dyaa:miss`, `dyaa:clean`, `dyaa:timeout` or `dyaa:error` anywhere in a draft to force an outcome while the stand-in checker is in use.
+Out of the box the check uses the built-in word matcher, which runs on your machine with no network calls.
+It is good enough to see Mae work, not good enough to trust (see `npm run eval`).
+Type `dyaa:miss`, `dyaa:clean`, `dyaa:timeout` or `dyaa:error` anywhere in a draft to force an outcome.

+To use Jev, run your own relay with your own TypeSafe key (`relay/README.md`, about five minutes on a free Cloudflare account or locally with `npm run relay`), then paste its address into the extension's options page.
+Your key stays on your relay; the extension never holds it.

 ## Develop